MikeGriffinReborn/EntitySpaces/README.md

 |10250	 |60|

 ## Transaction Support
 EntitySpaces is both Hiearchical and Transactional.
 If you are saving a nested set of hierarchical objects then a transaction is implicitly created for you.
-However, if you need to save two disparate objects as shown in the sample below then you can use an esTransactionScope to ensure they both succeed or fail as a unit.
+However, if you need to save two disparate unrelated objects as shown in the sample below then you should use an esTransactionScope to ensure they both succeed or fail as a unit.

 ```c#
 using (esTransactionScope scope = new esTransactionScope())